Supporon/TSIL/README.md

 ln -s /path/to/your/qlib_data ./qlib_data   # so ./qlib_data/cn_data resolves
 ```

-`data/gendata.py` shows how raw per-pattern pickles are merged into a single
-Qlib-compatible dataset if you build data yourself.
-Quick check that the data
-resolves and covers the experiment window:
+Quick check that the data resolves and covers the experiment window:

 ```bash
 head -1 qlib_data/cn_data/calendars/day.txt   # should be ≤ 2018-01-01